CodingGagan/markdown_test/install-and-configure/advanced-configuration/user-management-oidc/gluu-server-with-oidc-configuration-guide.md

     > **Note**: You should also ensure that the `kubernetes.io/oidc-issuer-url`, `kubernetes.io/oidc-client-id`, `kubernetes.io/oidc-username-claim`, and `kubernetes.io/oidc-groups-claim` annotations are set to the correct values for your Gluu server and configuration.
 These annotations specify the issuer URL and client ID for the OIDC identity provider, as well as the claims to use for the username and group membership of authenticated users.

-Once these steps are completed, the Gluu server should be configured to use OIDC and connected to the Kubecost cluster, allowing users to authenticate and authorize themselves using their Gluu credentials.
+Once these steps are completed, the Gluu server should be configured to use OIDC and connected to the nOps cluster, allowing users to authenticate and authorize themselves using their Gluu credentials.